 The global pandemic has created economic uncertainty and volatility in investment markets which can be unsettling for customers.
-We have ensured continuity of our services, in particular those which are most critical to advisers and customers, such as payments out, upon which customers rely.
-Our customers are finding value and comfort in communicating with us at this this.
+Throughout the crisis, we have ensured continuity of our services, in particular those which are most critical to advisers and customers, such as payments out, upon which customers rely.
 We know that customers in more vulnerable circumstances and those in need of urgent help, often want to talk to us over the phone.
 To ensure they can do so, we have enhanced the information available online so that other customers to use online facilities where possible for some services and information requests.
-We’ve also temporarily introduced more flexibility into certain activities removing the need for paper based processes, making it easier for customers and removing the need for colleagues to be in the office.
+We’ve also temporarily introduced more flexibility into certain activities by removing the need for paper-based processes.

-We are making information, guidance and expert commentary available online, to support customers and their advisers during this market volatility, via our dedicated Coronavirus Hub.
+We are making information, guidance and expert commentary available online, to support customers and their advisers during this market volatility, via our dedicated There for You website.
 Customers and advisers can also get up to date insights from our weekly live webcast featuring a panel of investment experts from across the business.
 We have promoted guidance on how to avoid financial scams during the crisis, including how to protect identity and internet security and avoid fraudulent activity.

-We have active relationships with thousands of financial advisers through multiple channels, including financial advisers who are appointed representatives of Quilter in our network as well as independent financial advisers.
+We have active relationships with thousands of financial advisers through multiple channels, including financial advisers who are appointed representatives of Quilter in our network as well as financial advisers external to Quilter.
 We are supporting them with a range of information, guidance and other measures to help them support customers and protect their business during and after this period of uncertainty.
 We have also extended our internal wellbeing programme, Thrive, to advisers external to Quilter, which provides a wide range of mental, physical and wellbeing information, support and guidance.

 To conclude, we are committed to doing all that we can to help tackle Coronavirus, to support our colleagues, customers, advisers and communities through these difficult times.